iluwatar/java-design-patterns/ambassador/README.md

 ---
-title: "Ambassador Pattern in Java: Benefits, Examples, and Use Cases"
+title: "Ambassador Pattern in Java: Simplifying Remote Resource Management"
+shortTitle: Ambassador
 description: "Explore the Ambassador Pattern in Java, its benefits, use cases, and practical examples.
 Learn how to decouple and offload common functionalities to improve system performance and maintainability."
 category: Integration
 language: en